The Urbz: Sims in the City: Handheld

 The handheld version of the game plays as a sequel to the Game Boy Advance and N-Gage releases of The Sims Bustin' Out.
 Unlike the console versions, the Black Eyed Peas do not appear in this game.
-The protagonist, who recently arrived in the city from Simvalley, is fired after the owner of King Tower sells the tower to Daddy Bigbucks.
+The protagonist, who recently arrived in the city from SimValley, is fired after the owner of King Tower sells the tower to Daddy Bigbucks.
 After a failed attempt to steal a key from Lily Gates, the assistant of Daddy Bigbucks, the player is arrested and taken to jail.
 After convincing the city sheriff to let the player go, they are put on probation and prohibited from leaving the Urban area of the city.
 After doing certain tasks, they are recruited by Grandma Hattie to lead a strike to open the city bridges to Sim Quarter.
-Afterwards, they are knocked off of a ship by Bigbucks and wash up in the Bayou, where the player is mistaken by its inhabitants, The Bayou twins, as a vampire.
-The twins help the player get home, however, one of the twins is bitten by a vampire and turns into one.
+Afterwards, they are knocked off of a ship by Bigbucks and wash up in the Bayou, where the player is mistaken by its inhabitants, the twins Bayou Boo and Crawdad Clem, as being a vampire.
+The twins help the player get home; however, Bayou Boo is bitten by a vampire and turns into one.
 Upon the player's return to Sim Quarter, they are informed by Grandma Hattie that Daddy Bigbucks took over the city and has outlawed running.
-She then gives the player a cookbook in order to help them make chocolate, which cures the bayou twin's vampirism.
+She then gives the player a cookbook in order to help them make chocolate, which cures Bayou Boo's vampirism.
 Later on, the protagonist and Grandma Hattie are arrested for running, but are let go by the Sheriff.
-Eventually, the protagonist arrives in Glasstown and finds the original King Tower owner, Mr.King.
+Eventually, the protagonist arrives in Glasstown and finds the original King Tower owner, Mr. King.
 The player discovers that Daddy Bigbucks has built a time machine to stake a claim to land in the past, so that he will own it in the present.
 With the help of Ewan Watahmee and Sue Pirnova, the player makes their own time machine and uses it to thwart his plans.
 Daddy Bigbucks is banished to an island outside of the city, and a lifelike statue of the protagonist is built in the city center.